shaymeister/einherjar/README.md

 Now you can run einherjar using "python3 einherjar <-options>" or "./einherjar.py <-options>"

 # Usage
-The program will automatically default to importing data from the postgresql-Thu.csv file -The program also required the specification of the columns that contain the various data types One that contains the query enacted upon the database
+YOU MUST DECOMPRESS THE FILE WITHIN THE DATA DIRECTORY The program will automatically default to importing data from the postgresql-Thu.csv file -The program also required the specification of the columns that contain the various data types One that contains the query enacted upon the database